Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 {crop-start-line=175,crop-end-line=182,linenos=off}
 <<[Add resolve to webpack.config.dev.js](code_samples/env/webpack.config.dev.js)

-It's a list of file extensions that Webpack tries to guess when a path you use doesn't match any files
+It's a list of file extensions that Webpack tries to guess when a path you use doesn't match any files.

 ## Check that it works